dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-hl7pix/README.md

                                           'secret' by default
     --key-store-type <storetype>          type of key store containing the private key, JKS by default
+    --mllp2                               use MLLP Release 2 with Commit Acknowledgement Block
     --proxy <[user:password@]host:port>   specify host and port of the HTTP Proxy to tunnel the HL7
                                           connection.